Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the concept of indirect discrimination as set out in the Equality Act 2010, including its definition, the elements required to establish a claim, and the available defences.
-Focus your revision on:
+For SQE1, you are required to understand the concept of indirect discrimination as set out in the Equality Act 2010, including its definition, the elements required to establish a claim, and the available defences, with a focus on the following syllabus points:

 - the meaning of a provision, criterion or practice (PCP)